seL4/microkit/docs/manual.md

 The `name` attribute of each `domain` element can be referenced in the `domain` attribute of a `protection_domain` element.

+The `domain_idx_shift` element has the following attribute:
+* `shift`: This is the start index of where we will construct our schedule.
+So if we shift by 5, we will begin constructing the domain schedule from index 5 onwards.

 The `domain_start` element has the following attribute:
 * `index`: This is the start index of the domain schedule.
 When the kernel reaches the end of the domain schedule, it will wrap around to this index again.
+This index is an offset into the user defined schedule, and not an absolute index.

 The `domain_schedule` element is only valid if the using one of the domain configs (`release_domains`, `debug_domains`).